cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 > {: .solution}
 {: .challenge}

-Right below this Processor class, in the `coffeaAnalysis_ttbarljets.py` file, you will find a snippet which fuilds the input for the Processor (i.e., for the analysis):
+Right below this Processor class, in the `coffeaAnalysis_ttbarljets.py` file, you will find a snippet which builds the input for the Processor (i.e., for the analysis):

 ~~~